Curtain Antennas

 Now let's see what happens to gain and pattern on half frequency, which in this example is 3.5 MHz:

-The antenna now has 6.8 dBi gain, or about -1.72 dBd gain.
-It has negative gain over a dipole.
+This antenna now has 6.8 dBi gain, or about -1.72 dBd gain.
+It has almost 2 dB negative gain over a dipole.
 This is quite different than a properly fed Lazy-H or other distributed feed curtains!

 Feed impedance on 80 meters is 8.166 - J 35.29 ohms